edmundwsy/edmundwsy.github.io/_pages/about.md

 🤔 I’m looking for PhD positions in robotics.
 If you are interested in my background and have some available positions, please let me know!!! 😄️

-🖋️ I'm open to any discussions.
-If you have any question about robotics, please feel free to contact me. 📫 [siyuanwu99@gmail.com](mailto:siyuanwu99@gmail.com)
+🖋️ I'm open to any discussions, feel free to contact me. 📫 [siyuanwu99@gmail.com](mailto:siyuanwu99@gmail.com)

 <link href='https://fonts.googleapis.com/css?family=Open+Sans:400,300,300italic,400italic,600,600italic,700,700italic' rel='stylesheet' type='text/css'>